sagemathinc/cocalc/src/dev/laptop/README.md

 ## The servers

+Type

+    ./tmux-start-all

-Start each of the following scripts in their own terminal session:
+to create a single tmux session with each of the servers running.
+Alternatively, explicitly start each of the following scripts in their own terminal session (they will run in the foreground):

 - `./start_rethinkdb.py`